 Singer-songwriter Joni Mitchell was born Roberta Joan Anderson on November 7, 1943, in Fort Macleod, Canada.
 At the age of 9, Mitchell contracted polio, and it was during her recovery in the hospital that she began performing and singing to patients.
 After teaching herself how to play the guitar, she went off to art college and quickly emerged as one of the leading folk performers of the late 1960s and '70s.

-At the beginning of her career, her compositions were highly original and personal in their lyrical imagery.
+At the beginning of her career, Mitchell's compositions were highly original and personal in their lyrical imagery.
 It was this style that first attracted attention among folk-music audiences in Toronto while she was still in her teens.
-She moved to the United States in the mid-1960s.
-In 1968, she recorded her first album, Joni Mitchell, which was produced by David Crosby.
+She moved to the United States in the mid-1960s, and in 1968, she recorded her first album, Joni Mitchell, produced by David Crosby.

-Mitchell's later albums include Taming the Tiger (1998), Both Sides Now (2000), and the compilation albums Dreamland (2004) and Songs of a Prairie Girl (2005).
-In addition to her own extensive body of work, she has been an enormous influence on several other artists, with her unique guitar styling and expressive lyrics.
+Mitchell's later albums include Taming the Tiger (1998), Both Sides Now (2000) and the compilation albums Dreamland (2004) and Songs of a Prairie Girl (2005).
+In addition to her own extensive body of work, she has been an enormous influence on several other artists with her unique guitar styling and expressive lyrics.

 Mitchell was inducted into the Rock and Rock Hall of Fame in 1997 and the Canadian Songwriters Hall of Fame in 2007.